 Address: 117 West St, New York, NY 10007

-The monolithic One World Trade Center (also known as the Freedom Tower or One WTC) is the tallest building in the United States, the tallest building in the Western Hemisphere, and the seventh-tallest building in the world.
-It stands at an imposing 1,776 feet, in reference to the year America signed the Declaration of Independence.
+The monolithic One World Trade Center—also known as the Freedom Tower or One WTC—is the tallest building in the United States, the tallest in the Western Hemisphere, and the seventh-tallest in the world.
+It rises to a symbolic 1,776 feet, a nod to the year the Declaration of Independence was signed.

-Heading up to its 100th-floor viewpoint is a giddy experience; it’s one of the best observation decks in NYC.
+Heading up to its 100th-floor viewpoint is an exhilarating experience; it’s one of the best observation decks in NYC.
 Their signature skypod elevator is enveloped in screens that play a time-lapse of the construction of New York City during your quick 47-second ascent.

 Fun Facts About the One World Observatory